ucb-stat133/stat133-spring-2018/syllabus/README.md

 -----

-## 2. Arrays, and Lists
+## 2. Arrays, Lists, and Base Graphics

 - :card_index: __Dates__: Jan 29-Feb 02
-- :paperclip: __Topics__: Review of dta structures like arrays and lists.
+- :paperclip: __Topics__: Review of more data structures like arrays and lists.
 Discussion of the traditional _base_ graphics approach that is based on R vectors.
 - :file_folder: __Notes__:
     + [Arrays and Factors](../slides/04-arrays-factors.pdf) (slides)
     + [Lists](../slides/05-lists.pdf) (slides)